 Hailed as possessing ‘an imposing stage presence and a vivid range of colour and warmth of tone that compels attention’ (Irish Examiner), Austrian-Australian Tenor Gerard Schneider is acknowledged as a preeminent singer of opera, operetta and song.
-Having already developed a strong international presence, Gerard has appeared throughout the world, including major debuts at the Sydney Opera House, the Carnegie Hall, the Barbican Hall, and the Salzburger Festspiele in repertoire spanning the Bel Canto, Romantic and Verismo styles.
+Having already developed a strong international presence, Gerard has appeared throughout the world, including major debuts at the Sydney Opera House, the Carnegie Hall, the Wexford Festival Opera, and the Salzburger Festspiele in repertoire spanning the Bel Canto, Romantic and Verismo styles.

-Soon after this, Gerard made his debut in the title role of Mozart's Idomeneo at the Kilkenny Arts Festival in the historic St. Canice’s Cathedral in Ireland, replacing tenor John Mark Ainsley at only a week’s notice.
+At only a week's notice, Gerard made his debut in the title role of Mozart's Idomeneo at the Kilkenny Arts Festival in the historic St. Canice’s Cathedral in Ireland, replacing tenor John Mark Ainsley.
 This performance was lead by Maestro Christian Curnyn at the helm of the Irish Chamber Orchestra.

-Gerard also appeared once again as the Tenor Soloist in Verdi's Requiem, made his debut with the New York Festival of Song alongside Steven Blier, and appeared in a series of masterclasses with Maestro Fabio Luisi, culminating in an orchestral workshop of Puccini's La Boheme in which Gerard sang the role of Rodolfo.
+Other credits in the 2015 / 2016 season also included another appearance as Tenor Soloist in Verdi's Requiem, his debut with the New York Festival of Song alongside Steven Blier at the Lincoln Center, and an appearance in a series of masterclasses with World-famous Maestro Fabio Luisi, culminating in an orchestral workshop of Puccini's La Boheme in which Gerard sang the role of Rodolfo.

 In 2014, Gerard was a member of the Young Artist Program at the Salzburger Festspiele and appeared as Ruiz alongside Placido Domingo, Anna Netrebko and Francesco Meli in a new production of Verdi's Il Trovatore conducted by Daniele Gatti at the helm of the Wiener Philharmoniker.
 Gerard also appeared at the Abschlusskonzert with the Salzburg Camerata under the baton of Theodor Guschlbauer.